 There are definitely times when it would be far easier to simply give the client what he wants or only do the work we promised.

-But sometimes, the work we promised is not what a client really needs.
+the work we promised is not what a client really needs.
 We need to do more.
 Or, we need to do something different.
 We need to dig deeper to find the right solution.

 That’s what it means to do the right thing — we believe in treating our teammates, clients and partners how we would like to be treated.